 G: Helen Garner

 Helen Garner is basically the Madonna of the Australian literary scene.
-She’s had her ups and downs, she’s come in and out of fashion, but she reinvents herself so constantly and completely that it’s impossible for anyone not to respect her art.
+She’s had her ups and downs, she’s come in and out of fashion, but she reinvents herself so constantly and completely that it’s impossible for anyone of any age or inclination not to respect her and her work.
 She’s written everything – from essay collections to thinly-veiled autobiographical fiction to true crime – and her craft is second to none.
 I’m yet to encounter a work of Garner’s that I haven’t enthusiastically devoured, and immediately flagged to re-read.

 H: Ernest Hemingway

 Hemingway can be a bit hit-and-miss.
 Case in point: I fell in love with his short story, Hills Like White Elephants, in an undergrad English Lit unit, but I was exhausted and bored by The Sun Also Rises.
 He never actually wrote the six-word short story for which he’s well-known (“Baby Shoes”, you know the one), but I’ve heard The Old Man And The Sea is one of the finest pieces of literature ever written.
 It would seem that different Hemingways appeal to different readers: the only way to find yours is to give his books and stories a go for yourself.
 Read my full review of The Sun Also Rises here.

 I: Kazuo Ishiguro